Chart Color Schemes

 Population growth drivers in Robina - East are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Robina - East's population was approximately 18,124 as of Aug 2025.
-This figure represents an increase of 1,263 people since the 2021 Census, which recorded a population of 16,861.
-The growth is inferred from ABS data showing an estimated resident population of 18,119 in June 2024 and an additional 5 validated new addresses post-Census.
-This results in a density ratio of 2,175 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Robina - East's growth rate of 7.5% since the 2021 census exceeded the SA3 area's growth rate of 7.2%.
-Overseas migration contributed approximately 86.3% of overall population gains in recent periods.
+Robina - East's population is approximately 18,124 as of November 2025.
+This figure represents an increase of 1,263 people since the 2021 Census, which reported a population of 16,861.
+The change is inferred from ABS estimates; the resident population was 18,119 in June 2024 and there were 5 validated new addresses after the Census date.
+This results in a density ratio of 2,175 persons per square kilometer, exceeding national averages assessed by AreaSearch.
+Robina - East's growth rate of 7.5% since the 2021 census exceeds that of its SA3 area (7.2%), indicating it as a growth leader.
+Overseas migration contributed approximately 86.3% of overall population gains recently.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, based on 2021 data and released in 2023.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data as the base year.
-Based on projected demographic shifts, regional areas nationally are expected to have above median population growth, with Robina - East projected to expand by 3,455 persons to 2041, representing a total increase of 19.0% over the 17-year period.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
+These state projections lack age category splits; proportional growth weightings align with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied where utilized.
+Based on projected demographic shifts, an above median population growth is expected nationally, with Robina - East projected to expand by 3,455 persons to 2041, representing a 19.0% increase over the 17 years.

 Frequently Asked Questions - Population